TaslimOwolarafe/custom-tool-agent-rag-langchain/README.md

   A csv file with more than 20k lines will take hours.

   `data_chroma_db = Chroma.from_documents(data_docs[:100], embeddings, persist_directory="../data/100_chunk_chroma_db")`

 This line creates the vector database.

-But since I already created the database before, I can just load it from where it was saved.
+But since I already created the database, I can just load it from where it was saved.

 `data_chroma_db = Chroma(persist_directory="../data/100_chunk_chroma_db", embedding_function=embeddings)`